Specialists in New Teeth Implants

 Dental implants are a great way to enhance your smile, improve the functionality of your teeth and boost your confidence.

-Whether you have lost a tooth or the movement of your existing teeth are limited, this is a fantastic way to restore bite force, prevent changes in the shape of your face, optimise comfort and improve the appearance of your teeth.
+Whether you have lost a tooth or the movement of your existing teeth are limited, this is a fantastic way to restore bite force, prevent changes in the shape of your face, optimise comfort and improve their appearance.

 How Do Dental Implants Work?

-Once it has been established by your dentist that dental implants are the best solution for you and that you are happy to proceed with the treatment, your dentist will talk you through each stage of the procedure.
+Once it has been established by your dental practitioner that dental implants are the best solution for you and that you are happy to proceed with the treatment, your dentist will talk you through each stage of the procedure.

 The procedure involves your dentist firstly removing the damaged tooth, and then cutting into your gum in order to drill a small hole into the jawbone.
 Trust us, it isn’t as gruesome as it sounds, and your mouth will be numb throughout the procedure.
 Once the hole has been created, the implant is then inserted and your gum is closed with stitches.
 For some patients, stitches are not required.